raimohanska/Bacon.UI.js/README.md

 ### Bacon.EventStream.ajax(fn)

 Performs an AJAX request on each event of your stream, collating results in the result stream.

-The `fn` param should be a function that accepts a value from the source stream and returns parameters object for the AJAX call.
+The source stream is expected to provide the parameters for the AJAX call.

-    var usernameAvailable = username.changes().ajax(function(username) {
-      return { type: "get", url: "/usernameavailable/" + username} })
+    var usernameRequest = username.map(function(un) { return { type: "get", url: "/usernameavailable/" + un } })
+    var usernameAvailable = username.changes().ajax(

 ### Bacon.Observable.pending(src)